Waitrose & Partners was the first UK supermarket in 2008 to sell only free-range eggs, including those used as ingredients in our ready-meals.

-*In line with other responsible retailers, when our free-range hens come to the end of their lives, their meat goes into the food supply chain, as has been the case for many years.
+All our hens are housed in much smaller flock sizes than the UK standard.
+In line with other responsible retailers, when our free-range hens come to the end of their lives, their meat goes into the food supply chain, as has been the case for many years.
 Under our strict animal health policy, our farmers do not offer birds for re-homing as it is vital that the industry as a whole maintains the traceability of flocks at all times.

 British Blacktail free

-Duchy from Waitrose British Blacktail eggs organic free range
+Waitrose Duchy Organic British Blacktail eggs

 Clarence Court eggs

-What does the lion symbol on eggs mean?
+What does the Lion symbol on eggs mean?

 The Lion mark is a guarantee that the eggs are laid by British hens vaccinated against salmonella.
 You’ll find it on all our eggs, and the boxes.

-Our Green nest packs are used with a mixture of grass fibres and recycled paper, which saves 60% of the water needed in standard egg pack production.
+Our green nest packs are used with a mixture of grass fibres and recycled paper, which saves 60% of the water needed in standard egg pack production.
 Greenhouse gases are reduced by 10% and the pack is still 100% recyclable.